Post Contents

 9. Hazardous Building

-The hazardous building used for storage of such materials or chemicals that are highly dangerous to humans or it may pollute the environment.
+The hazardous building is used for the storage of such materials or chemicals that are highly dangerous to humans or it may pollute the environment.

-They have majorly used storage, processing of highly combustible material handling, manufacture or explosive materials or products which are liable to burn with extreme rapidity and poisonous elements, manufacturing or processing of highly corrosive, toxic or noxious alkalies, acids or other liquids or chemicals producing flame, Poisonous, irritant or corrosive gases.
+They have majorly used storage, and processing of highly combustible material handling, the manufacture of explosive materials or products which are liable to burn with extreme rapidity and poisonous elements, manufacturing or processing of highly corrosive, toxic, or noxious alkalies, acids, or other liquids or chemicals producing flame, Poisonous, irritant or corrosive gases.

 These buildings are also used for material processing which produces explosive mixtures of dust that result in the of matter into fine particles subjected to spontaneous ignition.